 Tolerance and Susceptibility

-Dwarf Cavendish banana plants are heat-tolerant and are native to warmer parts of the world, like Southeast Asia and Central and South America.
+Native to warmer parts of the world like Southeast Asia and Central and South America, Dwarf Cavendish banana plants are heat-tolerant and are.
 While Dwarf Cavendish bananas are susceptible to many diseases in their native habitats, the only major one that affects ones in the United States is root rot, which is where the rhizome rots and the plant decays from cold and wet soil.
+Ensuring proper soil drainage around your banana tree will prevent root rot.

 Wildlife Threats